data61/anonlink-entity-service/README.md

 You might need to destroy the docker volumes used to store the postgres database if you change the database schema:

-    docker-compose -f tools/docker-compose.yml rm -v
+    docker-compose -f tools/docker-compose.yml rm -v --all
-    sudo rm -fr ./tools/dbdata

 During development you can run the redis and database containers with docker-compose, and directly run the celery and flask applications with Python.

     docker-compose -f tools/docker-compose.yml run db